stephantul/torchic/README.md

 # torchic

-Simple linear model in Pytorch, with a scikit-learn compatible API.
+Simple model training in Pytorch, with a scikit-learn compatible API.

 It has the following features:
 * Scikit-learn like API (i.e., using `fit` and `predict`)
 * Supports numpy arrays and torch tensors out of the box
 * Automatically converts your tensors between devices
-* Almost nothing is configurable

 ## Example